Deepractice/PromptX/README_EN.md

 >
 > ---
 >
-> "The 'Nuwa' feature makes it more convenient and faster for me to use AI roles.
-It transforms a very professional and complex task that requires knowledge of underlying 'prompt engineering' into a process that can be completed through natural language conversation.
-I don't need to worry about how to write those complex configuration files; I just need to tell 'Nuwa' what I want, and she can guide me through the rest."
+> "'Nuwa' makes it more convenient and faster for me to use AI roles.
+I found that I don't need to know how to code or understand complex AI principles.
+I just need to tell 'Nuwa' what I want in plain language, and it can handle the complex design work behind the scenes and guide me through the rest.
+'Nuwa' itself doesn't write Little Red Book notes, but it can create an expert 'proficient in Little Red Book marketing'.
+Once this expert is created, I can hand over all my future Little Red Book related work to this new role, which greatly improves efficiency and professionalism."

 #### **📚 Related Resources**